jedlimlx/Quantum-Hydrodynamics/docs/quiz.md

     pushes the droplet away from the surface <br>
     B. The droplet and liquid are electrostatically charged, resulting in a repulsive force <br>
     C. The vibrating liquid surface hits the droplet, exerting a normal force that pushes the droplet away from the surface <br>
+    D. The vibration of the liquid bath results in an asouctic radiation force that pushes the droplet away from the surface <br>

 === "Solution"